 Danville is a medium-sized city located in the state of Virginia.
 With a population of 42,082 people and 21 constituent neighborhoods, Danville is the 22nd largest community in Virginia.

-Unlike some cities, Danville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Danville are a mix of both white- and blue-collar jobs.
+Danville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Danville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Danville who work in office and administrative support (14.08%), sales jobs (9.87%), and healthcare (7.56%).
+There are especially a lot of people living in Danville who work in office and administrative support (13.93%), sales jobs (9.60%), and healthcare (8.27%).

 Danville is an extremely ethnically-diverse city.
 The people who call Danville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danville residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Danville include Irish, German, Italian, and Scots-Irish.